RecList/evalRS-KDD-2023/README.md

 | Tutorial 1 - Exploring the EvalRS Dataset | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1VXmCpL0YkLkf5_GTgJmLtd2b2A57CNjm?usp=sharing)|
 | Tutorial 2 - A Dummy Model In RecList on the EvalRS Dataset  | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1QeXglfCUEcscHB6L0Gch2qDKDDlfwLlq?usp=sharing)|

 ## Hackathon Structure and Rules

 ### How the Hackathon runs

-We will ask participants to come up with a contribution for the rounded evaluation of RS, leveraging an agreed-upon dataset, open-source code, and tools prepared in advance by the organizers.
+We will ask participants to come up with a contribution for the rounded evaluation of recommender systems, based on the dataset and tools available in this repository.
 Contribution details will be intentionally left open-ended, as we would like participants to engage different angles of the problem on a shared set of resources.

 Examples could be operationalizing important notions of robustness, applying and discussing metric definitions from literature, quantifying the trade-off between privacy and accuracy, and so on.
 The hackathon is a unique opportunity to **live and breathe** the workshop themes, increase chances of multi-disciplinary collaboration, network and discover related work by peers, and contribute valuable materials back to the community.

+### Rules

+* The hackathon will start during the workshop and continue at the social gathering.
+* Remote teams that are not able to join KDD in person can participate to the hackathon if willing to operate during the workshop hours: please send a message to `claudio dot pomo at poliba dot it` and `fede at stanford dot edu` if you're interested in partecipating remotely.
+* Teams can start working on their project before KDD, provided they will also work during the event and engage the other participants during the workshop.
+* The only dataset that can be used is the one provided with this repository (you can, of course, _augment_ it if you see fit): given the open-ended nature of the challenge, we are happy for participants to choose whatever tool they desire: for example, you can bring your own model or use the ones we provide if the point you are making is independent from any modelling choice.
+Please note that if you focus on offline code-based evaluation, re-using and extending the provided RecList provides bonus points, as our goal is to progressively standardize testing through a common library.
+* The deliverables for each team are two: 1) a public GitHub repository with an open source license containing whatever has been used for the project (e.g. code, materials, slides, charts); 2) a video elevator pitch of at <3 minutes during which the team explains (using whatever narrative device: a demo, a demo and some slides, animations etc.) their project: motivation, execution, learnings and why it is cool.
+* Based on the materials submitted and the elevator pitch, the organizers will determine the winners at their sole discretion and award the prizes at the social event the evening of Aug.
+7th (location TBD).

 ### Prizes

-Here is the breakdown of the prizes we are going to give during the event:
+Here is the breakdown of the prizes that will be awarded:

 * $500 best student paper
 * $500 best paper
 * $500 runner-up best hackathon project
 * $2000 best hackathon project

+The prizes are generously offered by _mozilla.ai_: winners should contact `fahd at mozilla dot ai` for the delivery.

 ## Organizers

-This Data Challenge focuses on building in the open, and adding lasting artifacts to the community. _EvalRS @ KDD 2023_ is a collaboration between practitioners from industry and academia, who joined forces to make it happen:
+This workshop focuses on building in the open, and adding lasting artifacts to the community. _EvalRS @ KDD 2023_ is a collaboration between practitioners from industry and academia, who joined forces to make it happen:

 * Federico Bianchi, Stanford
 * Patrick John Chia, Coveo